Ask Sybren & FAQs

 Additionally,

 A portion of your enrollment fee covers the cost of port-a-let restrooms on the training rides.
 Please understand that these aren’t anything fancy but when you are in small towns and need to take a rest stop, you will be fine.
 We will have port-a-lets at the start of our rides and we ask riders to be courteous and line up awaiting their turn.
 With hundreds of riders at the training rides, riders are encouraged to show up early to the rides and make their rest stop immediate to avoid the long last-minute lines.
 Also, at various rest stops along the rides we will strategically place portable port-a-lets.
 Please, men and women…only use the dedicated port-a-cans and NOT behind buildings, in the woods, etc. We must be good ambassadors, practice good etiquette on our rides and request all riders to please concur.
-By the way, our port-a-can ratio to riders is exceptional and higher than any training ride or the Bike MS event.
+By the way, our port-a-can ratio to riders is exceptional and higher than any training ride or possibly some Bike MS events.
 The waiting time therefore is greatly reduced!

 Ready2Roll Cycling fully-supported training series requires a significant amount of advance planning and commitment.
 We must reserve venues, secure permits, contract law enforcement, porta-lets, and more far in advance of the actual rides.
 As a result, Ready2Roll Cycling has a No Refund Policy.
 We will offer a refund only up until December 31st less a $25 administrative fee.
 After December 31st, Ready2Roll Cycling will abide by a No Refund Policy.
 In addition, no refunds are issued if ride(s) are cancelled, shortened or altered in any way.
 Additionally, enrollment (registration) is non-transferable.

 Ready2Roll Cycling believes that getting younger riders involved in cycling at a young age is extremely beneficial.
 They learn goal setting, improve fitness, grasp safety concepts, and become diligent role models to their peers.
 However, the training rides can be quite challenging for adults, let alone younger riders.
-Ready2Roll Cycling supports and embraces the same rules established by the BP MS150 regarding youth riders.
+Ready2Roll Cycling supports and embraces the same rules established by the ACC Texas MS150 regarding youth riders.

 In summary, the following are the requirements: